Contents

 Keywords

-Education is a conscious and planned effort to create a learning atmosphere and learning process so that students actively develop their potential to have religious spiritual strength, self-control, personality, intelligence, noble character, and skills needed by themselves and society [1].
+Education is a conscious and planned effort to create a learning atmosphere and learning process so that students actively develop their potential to have religious spiritual strength, self-control, personality, intelligence, noble character and skills needed by themselves and society [1].
 In its implementation, it is in a continuous process in every type and level of education, everything is related in an integral education system [2].

-Children with special needs are children who are significantly different in several important dimensions of their human functioning, namely children who are physically, psychologically, cognitively, or socially hampered in achieving their goals or needs and potential to the maximum [3].
-Government Regulation No. 17 of 2010 Article 129 paragraph (3) stipulates that students with disabilities consist of students who; a) visually impaired; b) deaf; c) speech impairment; d) Intellectual impairment; e) disability; f) tunalar; g) learning difficulties; h) slow learner; i) autism; j) have motor impairments; k) be a victim of abuse of narcotics, illegal drugs, and other addictive substances; and l) have other abnormalities.
+Children with special needs as children who are significantly different in several important dimensions of their human functioning, namely children who are physically, psychologically, cognitively or socially hampered in achieving their goals or needs and potential to the maximum [3].
+Government Regulation No. 17 of 2010 Article 129 paragraph (3) stipulates that students with disabilities consist of students who; a) visually impaired; b) deaf; c) speech impairment; d) Intellectual impairment; e) disability; f) tunalar; g) learning difficulties; h) slow learner; i) autism; j) have motor impairments; k) be a victim of abuse of narcotics, illegal drugs and other addictive substances; and l) have other abnormalities.

 According to the IDEA or Individuals with Disabilities Education Act Amendments made in 1997 and reviewed in 2004: in general, children with special learning difficulties are, children who experience barriers / deviations in one or more basic psychological processes that include understanding or use of language both oral and written.
 Obstacles can be inability to hear, think, speak, read, write, spell or count [4].
-The NJCLD (the National Joint Committee on Learning Disabilities) defines learning difficulties as a general term associated with a heterogeneous group of deviations, indicated by apparent difficulties in mastering and using listening, speaking, reading, writing, thinking, or mathematical skills.
-These deviations are intrinsic to the individual, thought to be due to disruption of central nervous system function, and can occur throughout life.
+The NJCLD (the National Joint Committee on Learning Disabilities) defines learning difficulties as a general term associated with a heterogeneous group of deviations, indicated by apparent difficulties in mastering and using listening, speaking, reading, writing, thinking or mathematical skills.
+These deviations are intrinsic to the individual, thought to be due to disruption of central nervous system function and can occur throughout life.
 Problems in self-regulation behavior, social perception and social interaction can arise in learning difficulties, but are not the main source of learning difficulties [5].

 The role of teachers is very important in guiding children with special needs in the school environment, especially for ABK students who do not see their limitations directly such as slow learners.
 Slow learner children are one of the categories of children with special needs who do not have special physical characteristics, because ABK children are no different from children in general.
-This is in accordance with the opinion (Triani & Amir, 2016) which explains that in terms of physical, slow learners do not show different characteristics from other children.
+This is in accordance with the opinion which explains that in terms of physical, slow learners do not show different characteristics from other children.
 Slow learners are not only limited to academic abilities but also to other abilities such as language or communication, emotional, social or moral aspects [6].

 Children with special learning difficulties need attention from both parents and teachers.
-In the case of teachers who do not have special experience or competence in handling children with special needs in the classroom, it will be an obstacle to the child's learning process, and can even result in inaccurate justification for children.
+In the case of teachers who do not have special experience or competence in handling children with special needs in the classroom, it will be an obstacle to the child's learning process and can even result in inaccurate justification for children.
 When a child with a slower learning pace or what is often referred to as a "slow learner" is not handled appropriately in the classroom, this can have several consequences that can potentially affect the learning process and student well-being.

 In this study, the selection of subjects used purposive sampling techniques, namely the selection of samples according to what the researcher wanted [7].
 The clients in the study were children who were 11 years old and were in grade 5.
 The research conducted consists of three main procedures, namely preparation, implementation and data analysis.
 The preparation stage, starting from making a research design in the form of a research proposal then compiling research instruments in the form of modules and objective tests of summation.
 The next stage is to conduct assessments aimed at obtaining accurate data to establish diagnoses and conclude problems, as well as designing interventions to overcome client problems.
 After that, integrate data from the assessment results.

-RESULTS AND DISCUSSION:
+RESULTS AND DISCUSSION

 Client Issues